The information provided might include the name of the registrant and full details of the registrar through whom the domain is registered.

 (b) use any standard (command-line or graphical) WHOIS client.

 If you are a certificate authority, law enforcement agency or other legitimate enquirer (such as lawyer representing clients, or a party to a domain name dispute) you will need to contact the Registrar as shown in the Public WHOIS in the first instance.
-(NB: If the Registrar is listed as “Direct” or “Community” you should contact us with such enquiries).
+Please note if the Registrar is listed as “Direct” or “Community” you may contact us for such enquiries,

-Accordingly, you should ensure this field (through your registrar's interface) is completed if you intend the registrant's identity to be available by a WHOIS query.
-If the 'Organsatio'n field is left blank, the WHOIS will now show the registrant's identity as '(not available)'.
+Accordingly, you should this field (through your registrar's interface) should be completed if you intend the data to be available by a WHOIS query, and left blank otherwise.
+If the 'Organsatio'n field is left blank, the WHOIS will show the registrant's identity as '(Redacted for privacy)'.